-The findings indicate substantial differences in efficiency across pathways and significant differences in efficiency across strategies to help students complete college.
-The Findings also suggest that increasing the completion rate is difficult and typically requires additional resources beyond the costs of implementing particular strategies.
+Results indicate substantial differences in efficiency across pathways and significant differences in efficiency across strategies to help students complete college.
+Findings also suggest that increasing the completion rate is difficult and typically requires additional resources beyond the costs of implementing particular strategies.
 The model has wide practical application for community colleges.

 A version of this article appears in Educational Evaluation and Policy Analysis, vol. 36, no. 3.